sileod/tasknet/README.md

 ## tasknet vs jiant
 [jiant](https://github.com/nyu-mll/jiant/) is another library comparable to tasknet.  tasknet is a minimal extension of `Trainer` centered on task templates, while jiant builds a `Trainer` equivalent from scratch called [`runner`](https://github.com/nyu-mll/jiant/blob/master/jiant/proj/main/runner.py).
-`tasknet` is leaner and easier to extend. jiant is config-based while tasknet is designed for interative use and scripting.
+`tasknet` is leaner and closer to Huggingface native tools.
+Jiant is config-based and command line focused while tasknet is designed for interative use and python scripting.

 ## Credit